Research continues to support the importance of exercise in the rehabilitation of brain injury patients.

 An exercise program is an essential part of neurological rehabilitation.
 Exercise will help patients gain strength and movement while improving cognitive functioning.
-It will also help patients experience an improvement in their mood while increasing self-esteem.
+Furthermore, it will also help patients experience an improvement in their mood while increasing self-esteem.

 This article will share the reasons why exercise contributes to the rehabilitation of brain injury patients.